-The Organization leases office and storage space under an operating lease that expires May 2015.
+The Organization leases office and storage space under an operating lease that expires May 2016.
 The lease is cancellable at any time by giving a written notice to the landlord no less than thirty days prior to such termination.
-Future minimum lease payments required under the operating lease as of June 30, 2014 are as follows:
+Future minimum lease payments required under the operating lease as of June 30, 2015 and 2014 are as follows:

-For the year ended June 30, 2014, rent expense totaled \$30,300.
+For the years ended June 30, 2015 and 2014, rent expense totaled \$15,131 and \$30,300, respectively.